chaofengqing/CMEgender_under5/README.md

 ## Methodology

-The study estimates Vietnam's SRBs by subnational region from 1980 to 2019 and projects them until 2050 using a Bayesian hierarchical time series mixture model.
-This model incorporates uncertainties from observations and natural year-by-year fluctuations.
-The full model write ups are in the [published paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0253721).
+The study estimates country-specific mortality sex ratios for infants, children aged 1–4 years, and children under the age of 5 years (under 5s) for all countries , The full model write ups are in the [supplementary appendix](https://www.thelancet.com/cms/10.1016/S2214-109X%2814%2970280-3/attachment/f8888b19-ce87-4f68-8eba-8ccb90976b8f/mmc1.pdf).

 We used the JAGS (Just Another Gibbs Sampler) to do Bayesian inference.
 The relevant R code to call JAGS and to get the MCMC samples are (they are called automatically in /code/main.R):
 * /code/jags_setupMCMC.R: prior settings, MCMC settings